-What is e commerce analytics?
+What is e-commerce analytics?

-Why ecommerce analytics are so important nowadays?
+Why are ecommerce analytics so important nowadays?

-These topics are strictly related to RFM customer segmentation and signals gathered and sent to marketing advertising platforms.
+These topics are related to RFM customer segmentation and signals gathered and sent to marketing advertising platforms.

-Data from Deloitte shows that 49% of respondents say that analytics helps them make better decisions, 16% say that it better enables key strategic initiatives, and 10% say it helps them improve relationships with both customers and business partners.
+Data from Deloitte shows that 49% of respondents say that analytics helps them make better decisions, 16% say that it enables key strategic initiatives, and 10% say it helps them improve relationships with customers and business partners.